-Spitz nevus is a rare, non-cancerous skin growth that typically impacts people under 35 years old.
-Spitz nevus, or Spitz nevi, often presents as rapidly-growing moles and is common on the head, face, and legs.
+Spitz nevus, or Spitz nevi, is a rare, noncancerous skin growth that typically impacts people under 35 years old.
+It often presents as rapidly growing moles and is common on the head, face, and legs.

 Spitz nevus growths, or Spitz nevi, were once considered a type of skin cancer.
 They have since been shown to be benign, or non-cancerous, and relatively harmless.